burtyish/tree/readme.md

 # Database Navigator Exercise

-This project is based on a `vite` TypeScript template project
+This project is based on a `vite` TypeScript [template project](https://vitejs.dev/guide/#scaffolding-your-first-vite-project)

+A live demo can be found here: https://spectacular-frangipane-3280f1.netlify.app/

 ## Installation